Nicole Arrindell, Senior Director and Government Relations Counsel, Equitable Holdings, Inc.

 Zahra has a master’s degree in Art History from the City College of New York.
 In her thesis, she explored the intersection of nostalgia, politics, and gender in the cultural productions of Iranian women artists.
 Besides her experience as an art administrator and her passion for the Middle Eastern contemporary art, she is trained as a painter and printmaker and holds a BFA in Painting and MA in Art Studies from the University of Tehran, Iran, and a Post-Bacc in Studio Art from the School of Museum of Fine Arts, Boston.

-Constance Barnes-Watson (she/her) is the Director of Programs & Partnerships at The Knowledge House.
+Constance Barnes-Watson (she/her) is the Founder and Lead Consultant at UnmaskEDU, LLC.
+Constance previously served as the Director of Programs & Partnerships at The Knowledge House.
 Constance’s passion for tech began in high school when she was chosen to attend an engineering program at Georgia Tech.
 Constance received a Presidential Scholarship to the University of Alabama, where she enrolled as a Computer Science Major, hoping to engage in the work she’d been exposed to in high school.
 After receiving her Bachelor’s, she pursued additional degrees in education at Mercy College and the College of St. Rose.
 Prior to the pandemic, Constance led teams to increase k-12 access to technology at two of the nation’s largest virtual education companies, Stride Inc. and Connections Academy.
 Currently she is the Director of Programs & Partnerships at The Knowledge House, a tech-based, non-profit located in the South Bronx.

 Constance is a 2017 4pt0 Schools Fellow, 2019 Communitas America Social Impact Entrepreneur, 2020 Leaders of Color Fellow and current Doctoral Candidate at the University of Pittsburgh.